ksaxberg/component-lib/README.md

 - Make cool things quickly

 ## Quick-Start
-Clone the repo, then run `npm run storybook` and navigate to `localhost:9001`.
+If you don't have node and npm, go [install it now](https://nodejs.org/en/) Clone the repo, then run `npm install`, then run `npm run storybook` and navigate to `localhost:9001`.
 You should see storybook running with a single button component.
 You can check out `lib/elements/index.js` to see how you can create stories with components that you create.

 ## Setup
 ### Package.json